sh4mu/designing-distributed-systems/ambassadors/README.md

 Start the pod or change replicas of the redis-publisher and check received messages.

-*Note:* The published messaged is sent to only one of the available redis-shards
+*Note:* The published messages is sent to only one of the available redis-shards

+### Create a subscriber app to listen to messages

+The subscriber.js connects and subscribes to the 'my channel' for message.
+However it only connects so a specific shard.
+Hence when publishing messages, these may not arrive the associated shard.
+If the do arrive, the message will be printed.